By Oliver Mandt-Rauch

 NextRX tried to gain traction on KickStarter, a major crowd funding platform, however due to their listing guidelines, the submission wasn't allowed.
 The system, although functioning, needed to be scaled to generate revenue, and that requires a significant infusion of capital.

-But, it was 2012, the Green Rush barely existed, and many investors simply weren't ready to take a risk on such a controversial industry, so there weren't many alternatives other than to table the operation.
+But, it was 2012, the Green Rush barely existed, and many investors simply weren't ready to take a risk on such a controversial industry, so there weren't many alternatives other than to continue development while bootstrapping the operation.